iHugo-Tang/Popups/.github/ISSUE_TEMPLATE/🦟-bug-report.md

 ---
-name: Bug Report
+name: "\U0001F99F Bug Report"
-about: Create a report to help us improve the framework
+about: If something isn't working
 title: "[BUG]"
 labels: 'state: inactive, type: bug'
 assignees: FulcrumOne, jay-jay-lama

 ---

-# Prerequisites
+## Prerequisites
-- [ ] I am running the latest version
 - [ ] I checked the [documentation](https://github.com/Mijick/Popups/wiki) and found no answer
 - [ ] I checked to make sure that this issue has not already been filed

-# Expected Behavior
+## Expected Behavior
 Please describe the behavior you are expecting

-# Current Behavior
+## Current Behavior
 What is the current behavior?

-<br><br>

 ## Steps to Reproduce
 Please provide detailed steps for reproducing the issue.